gitrun/chat/README.md

 # Demo

-Checkout this [link](Berlin Hackathon Room) for chat room of hackers.
+Checkout this [Berlin Hackathon Room](http://chat.gitrun.com/room/gitrun/chat/4) for chat room of hackers.

 Or you can try it by downloading code locally and running it with following commands: